Skip to main content

 • Flashing details around every single penetration and edge done properly

-Safety matters just as much as quality workmanship.
-OSHA requires fall protection for any worker on a roof 6 feet or higher.[4]
-Our crews use guardrail systems and safety harnesses every day.
+Safety matters just as much as the workmanship.
+OSHA requires fall protection for any worker on a roof six feet or higher,3 and our crews use guardrails and harnesses every day.
 No exceptions.
-That protects them, obviously.
-But it also protects your liability exposure as the property owner.
+That protects them, and it protects your liability as the property owner.

 Warranties back up professional installation.
 Material warranties run 10-30 years depending on which membrane system you choose.
 Our workmanship warranty covers installation for 5-10 years.
 You get both when we finish your project.
 All in writing.